 practices thanks to the Internet.

-Cute cyber puppy faces make it hard to know for sure if you are working
+It can be hard to know if you are working

 with a responsible Breeder.

 Meet the Breeder before the puppies arrive.
 Pay attention to

 *FIND YOUR BREEDER - CLOSE YOUR EYES AND TAKE A DOG*

 That adage was in the first book I read on the Labrador.
 It

 was written by James Lamb Free